 - Eligible for the VACFSS flex program after passing probation

 Applicants may apply by completing the Application on the Employment Opportunities webpage www.vacfss.com or by using the following link: https://www.vacfss.com/join-us/apply-for-a-job/.
 We thank all candidates for their interest; however, only those selected for an interview will be contacted.
-For this competition we are only accepting applications from qualified Indigenous candidate as per Section 41 of the Human Rights Code.
+For this competition, preference may be given to qualified Indigenous candidates as per Section 41 of the Human Rights Code.

 Situated on the unceded and occupied territories of the Coast Salish Peoples, including the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), Sel̓íl̓witulh (Tsleil-Waututh), and Stó:lō nations.